Kirk and Uhura's kiss: Production

-In the first season episode "What Are Little Girls Made Of?", first broadcast in October 1966, there is a friendly kiss between Uhura, played by Nichols and Christine Chapel, played by Majel Barrett.
-Later in the season, in the episode "Space Seed", there is also a kiss between characters played by Ricardo Montalbán and Madlyn Rhue.

-In the second season episode "Mirror, Mirror," first broadcast on October 6, 1967, Kirk and Lt.
-Marlena Moreau, played by BarBara Luna, an actress of Filipino-European ancestry, kiss on the lips.
-Meanwhile, Mirror-Sulu, played by Japanese-American actor George Takei, kisses Uhura's neck.

-In "Plato's Stepchildren," which was broadcast in 1968, the kiss is involuntarily forced by psychokinesis.
+In "Plato's Stepchildren", which was broadcast in 1968, the kiss is involuntarily forced by psychokinesis.
 Shatner recalls in Star Trek Memories that NBC insisted their lips never touch, using the technique of turning their heads away from the camera to conceal this.
-However, Nichols writes in her 1994 autobiography, Beyond Uhura, that the kiss was real, even during takes in which her head obscures their lips.
+In an April 2024 interview with Bill Maher, he again said that the network did not want their lips to touch, but they did anyway.
+Nichols also writes in her 1994 autobiography, Beyond Uhura, that the kiss was real, even during takes in which her head obscures their lips.
 She also gave this account in multiple recorded interviews.

-When NBC executives learned of the kiss they became concerned it would anger TV stations in the Deep South.
+When NBC executives learned of the kiss, they became concerned it would anger TV stations in the Deep South.
 Earlier in 1968, NBC had expressed similar concern over a musical sequence in a Petula Clark special in which she touched Harry Belafonte's arm, a moment that has been incorrectly cited as the first physical contact on American television between a man and woman of different races.
 At one point during negotiations, the idea was brought up of having Spock kiss Uhura instead (as Spock was half Vulcan), but William Shatner insisted that they stick with the original script.
 NBC finally ordered that two versions of the scene be shot—one in which Kirk and Uhura kissed and one in which they did not.
-Having successfully filmed the former version of the scene, Shatner and Nichelle Nichols deliberately flubbed every take of the latter version, thus forcing the episode to go out with the kiss intact.